 Well, there's no better time than the present, people.

-I'm not really new to river cruising – Elliot and I went on our first river cruise in April 2015, when we sailed down the lower Danube through Eastern Europe – but I still get a little flutter when I see those Viking commercials.
+I'm not really new to river cruising – my partner Elliot and I went on our first river cruise in April 2015, when we sailed down the lower Danube through Eastern Europe – but I still get a little flutter when I see those Viking commercials.

 Everything about river cruising appeals to me: the small ships, the port stops every single day, the fact that just about everything is included.
 And, of course, the luxury of unpacking a suitcase in a cozy state room and not having to re-pack it until the end of the cruise.